-If required for intravenous administration, ZARXIO may be diluted in 5% Dextrose Injection, USP to concentrations between 5 mcg/mL and 15 mcg/mL.
-ZARXIO diluted to concentrations from 5 mcg/mL to 15 mcg/mL should be protected from adsorption to plastic materials by the addition of Albumin (Human) to a final concentration of 2 mg/mL.
-When diluted in 5% Dextrose Injection, USP, or 5% Dextrose plus Albumin (Human), ZARXIO is compatible with glass, polyvinylchloride, polyolefin, and polypropylene.

-Do not dilute with saline at any time, because the product may precipitate.
+If required for intravenous administration, NIVESTYM (vial only) may be diluted in 5% Dextrose Injection, USP from a concentration of 300 mcg/mL to 5 mcg/mL (do not dilute to a final concentration less than 5 mcg/mL).
+NIVESTYM diluted to concentrations from 5 mcg/mL to 15 mcg/mL should be protected from adsorption to plastic materials by the addition of Albumin (Human) to a final concentration of 2 mg/mL.
+When diluted in 5% Dextrose Injection, USP or 5% Dextrose plus Albumin (Human), NIVESTYM is compatible with glass bottles, polyvinyl chloride (PVC) and polyolefin intravenous bags, and polypropylene syringes.
+Do not dilute with saline at any time because the product may precipitate.

-Diluted ZARXIO solution can be stored at room temperature for up to 24 hours.
+Diluted NIVESTYM solution can be stored at room temperature for up to 24 hours.
 This 24 hour time period includes the time during room temperature storage of the infusion solution and the duration of the infusion.